-Sketches are also useful in documents, in which case the focus is communication rather than completeness. [...]
+Sketches are also useful in documents, in which case the focus is communication ra- ther than completeness. [...]

 The tools used for sketching are lightweight drawing tools and often people aren't too particular about keeping to every strict rule of the UML.
 Most UML diagrams shown in books, such as mine, are sketches.
 Their emphasis is on selective communication rather than complete specification.

-Hence my sound-bite "comprehensiveness is the enemy of comprehensibility"
+Hence my sound-bite "comnrahancivanace is the anamy